emadadel2008/EL-WARSHA/README.md

 If you are planning to present a workshop, *review and test the materials early*!
 We recommend at least two weeks prior.

-### Please allow 5 - 10 business days for review and resolution of issues.